Prepare | Train | Respond

 Steve started out in the fire service in 1991 and worked hard through all the ranks up to the Fire Chief position.
 Steve will be the first to tell you that running calls, training, and mentoring the younger generation is what makes the fire service fun and rewarding.

-Steve has responded as a firefighter, hazmat contractor, and as an industry professional to all levels of hazmat responses.
+Steve has responded as a firefighter, hazmat contractor, and an industry professional to all levels of hazmat responses.
 Steve has a vast knowledge of different chemical types and response plans but will be the first to tell you this; “if you ever meet a hazmat expert, RUN the other way”.
 There are NO experts in Hazmat.

 Fire Safety & Medical Training